 In the U.S. millions of people struggle with drug and alcohol addiction, but only a small percentage of them seek help.
 September is National Recovery Month, which is a nationwide initiative that hopes to increase the number of people getting help through education about addiction programs.
 The program was created by the Substance Abuse and Mental Health Services Administration (SAMHSA), an agency within the U.S. Department of Health and Human Services, to raise awareness and educate the public about substance abuse and behavioral health treatment options.

-Affordable Alcohol and Drug Rehab in Raleigh, NC
+Affordable Alcohol and Drug Rehab in Charlotte, NC